 A. Regular Meetings.
-Regular Meetings are those meetings of the Board which are routine, and routinely take place on the second and fourth Tuesdays of a month in Jack Durance Auditorium, Room 209, County Administration Building, 12 SE First Street, Gainesville, Florida.
-Regular Meetings may include Public Hearings which will, when possible, be scheduled during the day time, or to begin no earlier than 5:01pm, or if there is great public interest or as prescribed by law.
+Regular Meetings are those meetings of the Board which are routine, and routinely take place on the second and fourth Tuesdays of a month in Jack Durance Auditorium, Room 209, County Administration Building, 12 SE First

+Street, Gainesville, Florida.
+Regular Meetings may include Public Hearings which will, when possible, be scheduled during the day time, or no earlier than 5:01pm if there is great public interest or as prescribed by law.

 - 1. Initiation and Notice of Regular Meetings.
 The Board will adopt a calendar of meetings annually which will include all anticipated dates and times for Regular Meetings in the up-coming calendar year.
 The Board will follow all legal requirements for providing notice to the public of Regular Meetings. - 2.
 Location of Regular Meetings.
-The physical location of RRregular Meetings should take place in publically-owned and publically-accessible buildings.
-Public attendance may be accomplished through CMT. - 3.
+The physical location of Regular Meetings should take place in publicly-owned and publicly-accessible buildings.
+Public attendance may be accomplished through CMT, if available. - 3.
 Adjustment of Dates, Times and Locations of Regular Meetings.
 The Board may adjust the date, time and/or locations of a Regular Meeting to accommodate a holiday schedule or other special circumstances.
 Notice of changes in date, time and/or location of a Regular Meeting will be given to the public as far in advance of the meeting as possible, but at least 24 hours before the start of the previously-scheduled Regular Meeting or the start of the adjusted Regular Meeting, whichever comes first. - 4.
 Cancellation of Regular Meetings.
 The Board may cancel a Regular Meeting at any previously held meeting where official actions may be taken.
-In emergency situations or under time constraints, the Chairmanperson of the Board of County Commissioners ("Chair") or the County Manager may cancel a Regular Meeting. - 5.
+In emergency situations or under time constraints, the Chairperson of the Board of County Commissioners ("Chair") or the County Manager may cancel a Regular Meeting. - 5.
 Regular Meeting Agenda.
-An agenda shall should be available to the public at least 24 hours before the start of a Regular Meeting, though this is not required by law.
+A draft agenda should be available to the public at least 24 hours before the start of a Regular Meeting, though this is not required by law.
 Upon motion by a Commissioner, an agenda may be amended at any time during the course of a Regular Meeting. - 6.
 Official Actions of the Board at Regular Meetings.
-Actions may be taken on all agendaed and non-agendaed issues before the Board during the course of a Regular Meeting.
-The Board will take action on items requiring a Public Hearing only if all legal prerequisites have been met. - 7.
+Actions may be taken on all-agendaed issues appearing on the agenda and on issues not appearing on the agenda non-agendaed issues before the Board during the course of a Regular Meeting.
+The Board will take action on items-issues requiring a Public Hearing only if all legal prerequisites have been met. - 7.
 Public Participation.
+The public shall participate consistent with Section VIII (Citizen Input: Addressing the Board).
 Public participation prior to the taking of official actions during Regular Meetings shall be permitted, unless the official action being taken is purely ministerial, consistent with Section 286.0114(2), Fla.
 Stat.
-At least one designated public comment period on issues not appearing on the agenda will be permitted at all meetings of the Board after the conclusion of all agendaed items.
-Unless expanded or extended by the Chair, one designated public comment period on issues not appearing on the agenda will be allowed for no more than 30 minutes at the close of all business on the agenda.
-Public speakers who meet the definition of "lobbyists" per Sec.
-68.02, Alachua County Code, shall disclose that they are lobbyists when addressing the Board of County Commissioners.
-Public participation may be accomplished through CMT.
-Comment offered by the public attending through CMT will be given as much weight and consideration as comment offered by public attending physically.
+Unless expanded or extended by the Chair, two designated public comment periods on issues not appearing on the agenda will be allowed for no more than 30 minutes each, with the first period starting around 1⁄2 hour after the beginning of the morning session of the meeting (currently 12 noon) and with the second period starting around 1⁄2 hour after the beginning of the evening session of the meeting (currently 5:30pm).
+If there is no evening session, then the second public comment period will start at the close of all business on the agenda.